SixSq/old.sixsq.github.com/_news/2017-06-15-news-paasword-meeting-june-2017.md

 For more information, visit the project website [https://paasword.io](https://paasword.io).

 For more on the benefits of cloud adoption, take a look at our [blog](https://media.sixsq.com/blog/what-is-cloud-technology).
+For further insights into the benefits of using and edge management platform for data management, read [Data Management with Nuvla.io](https://media.sixsq.com/blog/data-management-with-nuvla.io).